Who Says that Compliance with a Subpoena Cannot be Profitable?

 Subpoenas are useful weapons in litigation.
 Subpoenas allow litigants to access information held by third parties that would not normally be available.

-There is a price for this though.
+Subpoenas can be profitable, but this often comes at a price.
 A party issuing a subpoena must usually pay the reasonable expenses incurred by the third party in complying with the subpoena.

 A third party dragged into somebody else’s litigation under the threat of being in contempt of court if it doesn’t comply with the subpoena can be compensated for the costs and expenses of compliance.